biogeospatial/Biodiverse_publication_list/InstallationLinuxSourceHPC.md

 These instructions apply to version 2.99_001 and later.

+These instructions assume you are not installing the GUI components.
+It is possible to run the GUI on HPC, and details can be added if needed.

 They are based on development on Centos 6.3, but have not been tested line by line when written.
 Please report any errors or suggestions.

 They also assume you are using a standard user account, and are accessing Biodiverse through the git repository.